sciadopitys/CrysFormer_model_completion/README.md

 </p>

 ## Dataset Generation
-In the ground_truth directory, extract the files in ground-truth-pdb-file-fragments.tar.bz into the 2_pdb directory.
+In the ground_truth directory, extract the files from into the 2_pdb directory.
 Then run the step3_mpi.sh, step4_mpi.sh,..., step9_mpi.sh scripts (4/5, 6/7, and 8/9 can be run in parallel).
 Steps 3, 4, and 5 require that the ccp4 program suite is installed (https://www.ccp4.ac.uk/); source the path to the installed version of ccp4 in the third line in each of these scripts.
 This will populate the patterson_scaled and electron_density_scaled directories.
-Similarly, in the partial_structure directory, extract the files in AF2-fragments.tar.bz into 2_pdb, and then run the scripts for steps 3, 5, 7, and 9 to populate the ps_alphafold_randdrop directory.
+Similarly, in the partial_structure directory, extract the files from into 2_pdb, and then run the scripts for steps 3, 5, 7, and 9 to populate the ps_alphafold_randdrop directory.
+These fragments are derived from entries in the AlphaFold Protein Structure Database, used under (https://creativecommons.org/licenses/by/4.0/ "CC BY 4.0") / extracted, residues renumbered, B-factors and aligned to ground truth fragments.

 ## Dependencies
 torch version >= 2.3.1